“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Homeowner Association (HOA) Fees

-If your property is part of a homeowner association (HOA), you’ll need to continue paying HOA fees until the sale is complete.
-HOA fees can include things like landscaping, community amenities, and common area maintenance.
-Be careful with HOAs and make sure they are run well and have good reserves to cover future maintenance needs.
-If HOAs seem confusing, we’ve written an article all about HOAs, understand their costs and benefits and it’s right HERE.
+If your property is part of a homeowner association (HOA), you must continue paying HOA fees until the sale is complete.
+HOA fees include landscaping, community amenities, and common area maintenance.
+Be careful with HOAs and ensure they are run well and have good reserves to cover future maintenance needs.
+If HOAs seem confusing, we’ve written an article all about HOAs, understand their costs and benefits, and it’s right HERE.

 personal people in real estate